rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 palettes with up to 64 colors each.

 The community around the project is small, but is looking to expand.
-Come on over to the [subreddit](Gamercade-Subreddit), or hang out and chat on [Discord](Gamercade-Discord), where the developers interact with members and post updates daily.
-The project is newly [open source](Gamercade-Github) and looking for contributors, suggestions, as well as awesome game demos.
+Come on over to the [subreddit][Gamercade-Subreddit], or hang out and chat on [Discord][Gamercade-Discord], where the developers interact with members and post updates daily.
+The project is newly [open source][Gamercade-Github] and looking for contributors, suggestions, as well as awesome game demos.

 _Discussions: